jdelia/genesis-agent-profiles-extended/README.md

 # Genesis Agent Profiles Extended

-Extends the capabilities of the Genesis Agent Profiles plugin by AgentEvolution.
+## Development Has Been Discontinued

+There will be no further updates to this plugin.
+The Genesis Agent Profiles plugin is no longer supported by Agent Evolution and since this plugin depends on that, further development of this plugin is no longer an option.

+For compatibility with any WordPress theme, use their new [https://wordpress.org/plugins/impress-agents/](IMPress Agents plugin)

 ## Description